particle-iot/docs/src/content/getting-started/console/console.md

 ### Managing your billing

 To see all billing related information, you can click on the billing icon in the sidebar (<i class="ion-card"></i>).
 This is the hub for all billing-related information and actions.
-For more specifics about the pricing tiers and frequently asked questions, [go check out the Pricing page](https://www.particle.io/pricing).
+For more specifics about the pricing plans and frequently asked questions, [go check out the Pricing page](https://www.particle.io/pricing).

 ### How billing works

-#### Free tier
+#### Free plan

 - Up to {{freeTierDevices}} devices, any mix of cellular and Wi-Fi
 - {{freeTierDataOperationsUnit}} Data Operations ({{freeTierDataOperationsComma}}) per month, for both cellular and Wi-Fi, pooled across all devices